Chapter 15:

 Moving quickly to Aesandoral, she gave her teammate a small tap on the hip before speaking up.

-“Well, I didn’t know if you were with me, so I improvised, Sharzin.”
-She replied, slipping the bow onto her back.
+“Well, I didn’t know I’d be fighting today, Sharzin.”
+Aesandoral huffed, slipping the bow onto her back.
+"And where were you in class?"

-Later that afternoon, just before dusk, Sharzin and Aesandoral were eating in the Grand Central Library café, catching up on what had happened in class, when the towering library doors flung open.
-A gust of wind blew through the foyer as Rionriv entered with a low rumble of thunder following her wake.
+Later that afternoon, Sharzin and Aesandoral were eating in the Grand Central Library café, waiting for Rionriv, who was surprisingly late.
+It gave the rogue time to catch up on what had happened in the class she missed in the time leading up to the towering library doors flinging open.
+A gust of wind blew through the foyer, scattering loose papers and quills as Rionriv entered with a low rumble of thunder following her.

 “Oh great, Rionriv’s in a mood again,” Aesandoral whispered.
 “Here comes the thunder.”